Henry Kaltenbrunn

 Henry Gustaves Kaltenbrun (15 May 1897 in Vryburg – 15 February 1971 in Benoni) was a top South African cyclist from the 1920s.

-In the 1920 Summer Olympics, Henry Kaltenbrun won the 100-mile Men's Road Race but was only awarded the Silver Medal after an appeal by Swedish competitor Stenquist claimed he had lost 4 minutes at a railway crossing.
+At the 1920 Summer Olympics, Henry Kaltenbrun won the 100-mile Men's Road Race but was awarded only the Silver Medal after an appeal by Swedish competitor Stenquist, who claimed he had lost 4 minutes at a railway crossing.
 Kaltenbrun went on to win a Bronze in the 4000m Team Pursuit with C. Walker, W.R.
-Smith (who together also got Bronze in the tandem) and H.W.
+Smith (who together also got Bronze in the tandem), and H.W.
 Goosen.
 Kaltenbrun also represented South Africa at the 1924 Summer Olympics.